setapolo/RFC/README.md

 # PapaMama Coding

-PapaMamaShell is a minimalistic one-liner JavaScript library that enables you to create a simple domain-specific language (DSL) using the concept of shells (like seashells).
-You can combine features in units called "crums" (the inside of the shell).
+PapaMama coding style is a minimalistic one-liner JavaScript library that enables you to create a simple domain-specific language (DSL) using the concept of shells (like seashells).
+You can combine features in units called "crums(clams)" (the inside of the shell or scrap things).

 ```javascript
 const RFC = (m, F) => (...R) => F = (...c) => R[0](c, R, m) ?
 F : RFC(m);